MFarabi619/Workday-Time-Entry-Script/README.md

 - Images for buttons have been moved into a separate folder.
 - Unused images have been removed.
 - All images are now imported as variables from a separate file.
+- MoveToandClick helper function has been added to improve code readability.

 ## Release v2.1.1-hotfix Features and Changelog:
 - Fixed a bug where the script would try to move the browser window even though it was already on the main monitor.